maria-v-ch/user_directory_demo/README.md

 - PostgreSQL database
 - Continuous Integration and Deployment with GitHub Actions
 - Dynamic color palette for a unique visual experience
+- Comprehensive logging system with rotation and separate error logs

 ## Technologies Used